Design System Framework

 For Designers:

-Start with Figma templates for visual design work
+Start with a Figma library or community file for visual work

 For Developers: